SyedAbbas6319/SyedAbbas6319/README.md

 #  Hi 👋, I'm Syed Muhammad Abbas
-### A Passionate Blockchain and MERN Stack Developer from Pakistan
+### A Passionate Blockchain and MERN Stack Developer
 ## 🌟 About Me
 I’m a **Blockchain Developer** and **MERN Stack Developer** passionate about building innovative **Web3 solutions**.
 With a background in **smart contracts** and **decentralized applications (dApps)**, I strive to create seamless user experiences and efficient blockchain applications.